Hezbollah fires rockets after Israeli artillery strikes

 The commander of the UN peacekeeping force in Lebanon, Stefano Del Col, on Thursday called on the parties “to act with urgency” to de-escalate tensions and prevent violations of the cessation of hostilities that has been in effect since 2006.

 It marked a major escalation at a difficult time for both sides.
-Lebanon is currently in the grips of one of the world’s worst economic collapses, caused by decades of chronic mismanagement and corruption.
+Lebanon is currently in the grip of one of the world’s worst economic collapses, caused by decades of chronic mismanagement and corruption.

-The currency has lost over 90 percent of its value, prices have quintupled and electricity shortages have meant households are only getting a few hours of power a day.
+The currency has lost over 90 per cent of its value, prices have quintupled and electricity shortages have meant households are only getting a few hours of power a day.

 Thousands took to the streets on Wednesday, the day before the strikes, to demand accountability for a massive explosion which rocked Beirut exactly a year ago, killing 200 people.
-At the rallies protesters also demanded regime change.
+At the rallies, protesters also demanded regime change.

 Several incidents leading up to this week’s rocket fire from Lebanon have focused attention on Israel’s northern border.
 The United States swiftly condemned the attacks on Israel.